thereseohanlon/java-training-revenue/README.md

 # Accenture TAG Training - Cancer Diagnosis Predictor

-Welcome to the TAG training course!
-This Git repo contains a starter project ready for you to clone.
-Over the next five days, we'll build it up to be able to do some cool stuff.
-The aim is to have an app that can feed data into a program that helps doctors diagnose a persons risk of developing cancer using some machine learning magic next week.
-By the end of this course, you should have a greater understanding of Git, Java, Angular and some basic DevOps.
+Welcome to the TAG training course for Java!
+This Git repo contains a skeleton project ready for you to clone.
+Over the next few days, we'll build it up to be a fully fledged Java/Spring API.
+The aim of this course is to get you familiar with the basics of Java, working with Spring and sending and receiving data through web requests.

+The underlying theme of the app is that it acts as an API for doctors to send and recieve malignant cancer diagnoses, called screenings.
+Under the hood in the skeleton project is an in-memory database of about 500 cancer diagnoses taken from a well known dataset.
+This is the same dataset you'll be using in the AI hackathon at the end of your training.
+By the end of the course, you will be able to query this dataset and insert new records all using by using an API you built!

 Sounds exciting!